Zren/zren.github.io/_posts/2020-06-19-qml-connections-onfoo-warnings-will-get-logging-category-in-qt-5151.markdown

 cd qtdeclarative
 ```

-Looks like there's a `qtdeclarative.pro`, so that means `qmake` to generate the Makefiles.
+Looks like there's a `qtdeclarative.pro`, so we'll use `qmake` to generate the Makefiles.
 Then run `make` to compile the code.

 ```
 qmake